 Artistic director of Škuc Gallery from 1991 – 1992.

-Tomislav Vignjević (1962, Jesenice) – after finishing grammar school and national service, he enrolled at the department of art history of the Faculty of Arts in Ljubljana in 1982, graduating in 1988.
+Tomislav Vignjević (1962, Jesenice) – after finishing Poljane High School and national service, he enrolled at the department of art history of the Faculty of Arts in Ljubljana in 1982, graduating in 1988.
 Subsequently, he worked as a critic, editor-in-chief of the magazine M’ars (1990-1993) and artistic director of Škuc Gallery (1990-1992).
 Since July 1992 he has worked as a curator for medieval art at the National Museum of Art in Ljubljana.

 With regard to the good name the Škuc Gallery acquired in the eighties, and with regard to the crisis in which it has found itself since, it was necessary to recreate a space which would prove to be promising through the quality and diversity it offered.
 I imagine the Škuc Gallery as a merging point of vital fine art ideas, and primarily as a space enabling communication between coming generations and those generations which have already proved their capabilities but have remained innovative enough to introduce new ideas with every exhibition.